OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/about/index.md

 # About this manual

-This user manual helps you to make yourself familiar with OpenOlat while thoroughly explaining it's functionality.
+This user manual helps you to make yourself familiar with OpenOlat while thoroughly explaining its functionality.

 The OpenOlat manual is meant for people interested in e-learning as well as in making use of OpenOlat for various reasons.
-If you have not worked with OpenOlat (former OLAT) before you will get more information on how to get started with this learning platform step by step which includes searching for predefined learning content, its adaption, as well as the handling of collaborative tools.
+If you have not worked with OpenOlat (former OLAT) before, you will get more information on how to get started with this learning platform step by step which includes searching for predefined learning content, its adaption, as well as the handling of collaborative tools.